jyeager123/Bellabeat/README.md

 ```
 ![Calories vs  Daily Activity](https://user-images.githubusercontent.com/102268286/222931376-c9c22c40-b057-4020-9d20-f0140b81ab38.PNG)

-Here we see a much strong correlation compared to that of the previous scatter plots.
+Here we see a much stronger correlation compared to that of the previous scatter plots.
 The intake of calories to workout minutes and total steps is over 0.50, while the correlation to calories to workout distance is closer to 0.40.

-I now want to figure out which days were the most popular for working out.
+Now I wanted to find out which days were the most popular for working out.

 ```
 ---Finds the number of workouts done per day---